3 Tips for being a rockstar (and inclusive) host this holiday season

 Know who your designated drivers are, call for taxi service, or invite your guests to stay overnight.
 As the host, you’ll want to keep all your party-goers safe – all night long.

-Show your ‘holiday hero’ some appreciation - here are a few ideas of how to say ‘thanks’!
+HINT: Show your designated driver some extra appreciation - here are a few ideas of how to say ‘thanks’!

 Tip 3 – No pressure + know your portions